RockefellerArchiveCenter/bits_and_bytes/_posts/2017-06-19-principled-action-asserting-archival-principles-to-reduce-the-rac-backlog.md

 ## Arrangement

-Maintaining the integrity of each accession also enables us to focus on the principle of provenance and maintaining original order, or “as received” order, as much as feasible.
+Maintaining the integrity of each accession also enables us to focus on the principle of provenance and maintaining original order, or "as received" order, as much as feasible.
 Such action further reveals to our users information about the creator, the origin and use of the records, and the contextual relationship among and between the files.

 Processing by accession promotes intellectual arrangement with minimal physical arrangement, and works effectively with the use of any and all levels of aggregation utilized by an institution.
 At RAC we use a wide range of levels including: Collection, Record Group, Subgroup, Series, and Subseries.
 Within our system, we often receive new accessions (or accretions) within previously existing collections, in which case the accession as a unit can often naturally be considered a Record Group or Subgroup of the larger collection.
 Series, or other levels of aggregation, can then be designated within accessions as appropriate.
 For multiple accessions within a given collection, the same series can be consistently designated across accessions.